tektutor/openshift-tekton-feb-2022/Day1/README.md

 </html>
 </pre>

-## Let's delete the project to clean up all the deployments, services, routes, etc we created earlier
+##⛹️‍♂️ Lab - Let's delete the project to clean up all the deployments, services, routes, etc we created earlier
 ```
 oc delete project jegan
 ```